DeltaDizzy/Screamer/README.md

     position = <where the message is located on screen (PopupDialog only)>
     title = <A headline for your message>
     message = <Your actual message.
 Newlines are done using @br>
+	triggerName = <name of trigger collider to trigger a message. optional, but must have IsInTrigger(<collidername>) in conditions to work>
     Actions <A list of button texts and actions (PopupDialog only)>
     {